DkomicsDev/DkomicsDev/README.md

   localité:  "Belgium 🇧🇪",
   stack:     ["HTML", "CSS", "JavaScript"],
   focus:     "UI créative & web experience",
-  philosophie: "Each day is the sum of the previous days",
+  philosophy: "Each day is the sum of the previous days",
   statut:    "Learning 🌙"
 };
 ```